Riley-Py/UWaterloo-Work/Reaction Quotient.md

 Some notes about reaction quotient:
 - If reaction quotient is less than equilibrium constant - the reaction is to the right
 - If reaction quotient is greater than equilibrium constant - the reaction is to the left
+- If reaction quotient is equal to equilibrium - no change in direction
+#CHE_102